progenetix/arraymap2ga4gh/README.md

 * data: JSON dumps of data from the arraymap2ga4gh conversion of arrayMap collections (subsets)
 * examples: JSON-nice single/few selected records (biosamples, variants ...) etc. to show value encodings...
+* tools: scripts for manipulating the test data and providing e.g. servers side implementations

 ### How to import the data